Welcome to Booroomooka Angus

 The Booroomooka Cow Herd is unique, developed on our hilly native grass country.
 The cows are resilient, adapted to cope with lower quality native grasses and seasonal fluctuations.
 They calve as two-year old’s and need to be productive with ‘good doing’ ability.
 Our functional fertile cow herd is imperative to the success of our bull customers.

-The family-owned business has properties covering 11,000 hectares.
-The main breeding property ‘Keera’ is where the replacement heifers are grown out.
-‘Glen Park’ is used to grow out the young bulls and steers and ‘Glenroy’ has a high-quality self-replacing Angus commercial cow herd, producing mostly feeder steers to analyse the performance of Booroomooka bloodlines.
+The family-owned business has properties covering 12,000 hectares.
+Our stud female breeding herd is located at 'Keera', where their calves are raised and replacement heifers grow out.
+‘Glen Park’ is used to grow out the young bulls and steers and ‘Glenroy’ has a high-quality, self-replacing Angus commercial cow herd, producing mostly feeder steers to analyse the performance of Booroomooka bloodlines.

 Did You Know

 - For five generations the Munro family have owned and managed 'Keera' the home of Booroomooka Angus.

 - The Munro family owns and manages over 12,000 hectares of farms around the Bingara Area in northern NSW.
 Booroomooka Angus has over 1000 Registered Angus females and a large commercial Angus herd.

 The very best of the Booroomooka Bulls are sold at the annual on-property sale held in August.
 Booroomooka’s biggest sale was held in 2022, where 241 bulls were sold averaging $21,987 and grossing over $5 million.
 Booroomooka Frankel F510 still holds the record highest priced bull sold by Booroomooka in 2012, for $65,000.
 Semen, embryos, and registered females are sold by Private Treaty.